 Roast Ribs of Traditional Beef with Yorkshire Pudding and Horseradish, Creme Fraiche and Mustard Sauce

-I still think the roast beef of old England, served with meaty gravy, crisp Yorkshire Pudding and crunchy roast potatoes (see below the recipe) is not only one of the world's greatest meals, it is something the British do better than anyone else.
+I still think the roast beef of old England, served with meaty gravy, crisp Yorkshire pudding and crunchy roast potatoes is not only one of the world's greatest meals, it is something the British do better than anyone else.

 This recipe is from Delia's Winter Collection.
 Serves 6-8

 If you dust the fat surface of the beef with mustard and the flour - just rub them in gently - then season with salt and pepper, it becomes extra crusty during cooking.

 So do that first, then place the joint in the roasting tin and tuck the two pieces of onion in close to the meat.
 The onion will caramelise as the beef cooks and give a lovely flavour to the gravy.
 Now place the meat just above the centre in the oven and give it 20 minutes' cooking at the initial temperature; after that turn the heat down to gas mark 5, 375°F (190°C) and cook it for 15 minutes to the pound (450 g) for rare, adding another 15 minutes for medium rare and another 30 minutes for well done.
 While the beef is cooking, lift it out of the oven from time to time, tilt the tin and baste the meat really well with its own juices - this ensures that the flavour that is concentrated in the fat keeps permeating the meat, and at the same time the fat keeps everything moist and succulent.
 While you're basting close the oven door in order not to lose heat.